simul/simul.github.io/changelist.md

 Sat 11 May : Dx12 sample build
 Fri 10 May : Fix stringFormat error in Sfx.
 Prevent at least some of the spurious console output from Flex in preprocessor.lpp.
 Fri 10 May : Fix cloud mip generation.
 CMake build improvements.
-Thu 09 May : Minor updates to simul_clouds.sl GetRainAtOffsetKm().
-The rain map is not re-drawn to reflect the precipitation region.
-Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
-Fix for incorrect Precipitation Region position in edge cases.
-Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.

 <hr>